-Knee joint injection – medial approach
+Ultrasound guided knee joint injection – medial approach

 This technique is similar in its approach to the ‘landmark’ guided approach, but enables greater flexibility and accuracy.
 The use of ultrasound enables the clinician to choose a route of access, avoiding bony projections that commonly occur with degenerative joints.
 Ultrasound also facilitates the opportunity to access pockets of effusion, ensuring intracapsular injection but significantly improving patient comfort.